rosemarielle/drink-of-the-day/README.md

+# Daily Drink Recommendations (DOWN)
+Current Features:
+- Chooses from a list of different drinks.
+- Posts daily!

+Future Features:
+- Separation of cold and hot drinks.
+- Bot decides on a drink based on the weather.

+# Tracery Tutorial
 Create a generative Twitter bot using [Tracery](http://tracery.io/).

 This is a version of [Cheap Bots, Done Quick!](http://cheapbotsdonequick.com/) that runs as a single bot.
 It is based on [v21/tracerybot](http://github.com/v21/tracerybot).